When the earth shakes, the best way to be prepared is to plan ahead.

 - Attach televisions, desktop computers, and small appliances to desks, tables, or countertops

 - Place large or heavy objects on lower shelves

-- Secure hanging items such as ceiling fans/lights to your house’s permanent structure
+- Secure hanging items such as ceiling fans/lights to the your house’s permanent structure

 - Strap the water heater to wall studs